- Pelvic inflammatory disease:

 A prompt diagnosis and treatment of pelvic inflammatory disease infection increases the chances of preserving fertility and preventing other complications, such as ectopic pregnancy, and chronic pelvic pain.

 A diagnosis of pelvic inflammatory disease can be missed or delayed because there may be no symptoms in the earliest, most curable stage.
-When symptoms do occur, ...more misdiagnosis »
+When symptoms do occur, they can ...more misdiagnosis »

 The following medical conditions are some of the possible

 There are likely to be other possible causes, so ask your doctor

 about your symptoms.

 Home medical tests possibly related to Pelvic inflammatory disease:

 Review causes of types of Pelvic inflammatory disease in more specific categories: